myothiha/obsidian/Pertimm Intern/Gap Analysis Sinequa by ChapsVision/Gap Analysis.md

 	- Predefined
 	- Create by user using existing templates
 - Checklists: **use LLM to answer a list of questions** using a set of reference documents in the workplace such as proposal questionnaires.

+# Possible Extension (or gap)
+- Fact verification system - check information are correct according to company knowledge.
+	- For example, fast fact checking during communication such as emails, messaging, or presentation slides.
+AI agent will verify that the information contain in the email is factual according to internal knowledge.
+- Creative AI
+	- External Research

+Fact Verification
+- Check